KanikaDawar/sys6018-final-project/README.md

 ### Impact
 ● Fewer casualties in vehicle crashes
-● Reduction of economic loss
+<br />● Reduction of economic loss

 ## 2. Objectives and Metrics

 ### Objectives
 ● Predict total fatal crashes for the year 2018
-● Classify a fatal car crash into levels of accident severity - low/mid/high based on number of casualties ● Understand the most important factors for a car crash involving fatalities
+<br />● Classify a fatal car crash into levels of accident severity - low/mid/high based on number of casualties
+<br />● Understand the most important factors for a car crash involving fatalities

 ### Metrics
 ● Mean Square error in prediction
-● Misclassification error
+<br />● Misclassification error
-● Relevance of factors identified with general government consensus
+<br />● Relevance of factors identified with general government consensus

 ## 3. State-of-the-Art
 ● The following data sources were already investigated for traffic fatality analysis: NHTSA’s FARS,